 Bicycling can be a quick way to commute to work and a fun form of exercise.
 Unfortunately, bicycling can also be a dangerous activity, especially when bicycling in a traffic-congested area or on roadways with fast moving traffic.
 According to the National Highway Traffic Safety Administration, 716 bicyclists were killed and another 52,000 were injured in traffic accidents in 2008 alone.

-At Ankin Law Offices, LLC, our Chicago bicycle accident attorneys represent bike riders who have been injured in an accident with a motor vehicle.
+At Ankin Law, LLC, our Chicago bicycle accident attorneys represent bike riders who have been injured in an accident with a motor vehicle.

 Request a FREE Case Evaluation

 Bicycle accidents can lead to serious and life-threatening injuries since bicyclists have little protection.
 Bike riders are reminded to always wear a bike helmet to help protect themselves from serious head injuries.

 Accidents with bicyclists can occur for a number of reasons.
 Frequently, drivers will fail to notice a bicyclist on the roadway or fail to obey bicycle rules of the road.
 If a driver negligently hits a bicyclist, the driver may be liable for the bicyclist’s injuries, pain and suffering, medical expenses, loss of income or other compensation.

 When a bicyclist is injured in an accident with a motor vehicle, a claim is made against the negligent driver’s auto insurance carrier.
 If the negligent driver is uninsured, a claim may still be made against the bicyclist’s own auto insurance policy.
 Given that insurance companies are in the business of making a profit, they frequently take a formulaic approach to determine compensation instead of considering the individual facts of the accidents and merits of the claim.